Top blog articles

 So, let’s begin straight up with the answer.
-The average cost to finish a basement ranges between $6,000 to $19,000 approximately.
+The average cost to remodel a basement of 700 to 1,000 square feet ranges between $6,000 to $19,000 approximately.
 This price can vary a lot, depending on your geographical location, quality of materials used, the total square footage, and labor costs.

 You can finish a basement to suit your requirements — which includes converting it into an in-law suite, a bathroom, a laundry room, a wet bar or pool table, or simply increasing its functionality.
 And, more often than not, your sump pumps, furnaces, and HVAC systems reside here.

 The process of basement finishing means taking up a totally unfinished space, usually with just a bare concrete floor, and then converting it into a functional living space by adding framing, sheetrock, and other required elements.
 And if you did not know already, this process is often much cheaper than an all-inclusive finished basement remodel.
 Why?
 It is always costlier to demolish and remodel than to simply start any home improvement project from scratch.

 A basement finishing job includes the following tasks — framing, mechanical installations, installing walls and ceiling, finishing floors, painting, and wallpapering.
 As we already mentioned, a basic finishing project ranges from $6,000 to $19,000.
 However, if you have a larger area, the costs may be much higher.

 This process involves taking up an already finished basement and then converting it into an altogether different space.
 The approximate basement remodel cost can range anywhere between $10,000 and $30,000, varying according to labor and material costs.
 Tasks involved in basement renovations include — the demolition of existing walls, upgrades to wiring and addition of HVAC systems, plumbing, whether you are adding a kitchen, etc.

 A remodel generally takes place after a basement has been finished.
 However, if you remodel your new, unfinished basement, then you can save quite a substantial amount of money.